Augusta Dog Bite Lawyers

 If a dog has bitten you, you most likely have questions about what to do and where to turn.
 Below are a few common questions our dog bite lawyers at The Chris Hudson Law Group hear from clients.
 We hope that you find this information useful.
 If you have more questions about your dog bite case, contact us today to set up a free consultation.

 If a dog has bitten you, you must make an effort to determine who owns the dog.
 Try to find the owner so you can ask them about the animal’s vaccination record.
 If you are seriously injured, call 911 so you can receive medical treatment for your injuries as soon as possible.

 As a dog bite victim, you may be entitled to compensation for your injuries.
 You must gather evidence from the scene of the dog bite that can be used to build your case.
 If anyone witnessed the dog attack, make sure you ask them for their contact information.
 Use your phone to take pictures of any visible injuries you suffered in the attack.

-After have sought medical attention and collected the relevant evidence, contact an experienced dog bite attorney.
-A lawyer will be able to guide through every step of the legal process that’s necessary to recover compensation.
+After having sought medical attention and collected the relevant evidence, contact an experienced dog bite attorney.
+A lawyer will be able to guide you through every step of the legal process that’s necessary to recover compensation.